pansila/Auto-Test-System/README.md

 Especially, we can use a firefox add-on, Katalon Recorder, which could record your operations on the web page and produce corresponding python code, we can in turn adapt the resultant code into our test scripts.

 ### Hacks to the robot
-1. robot will cache test libraries if they have been imported before, we disabled it in _import_library in venv/lib/site-packages/robot/running/importer.py to support reloading test libraries in order to get the latest test library downloaded by daemon process on test client.
+1. robot will cache test libraries if they have been imported before, we disabled it in _import_library in venv/lib/site-packages/robot/running/importer.py to support reloading test libraries in order to get the latest test library downloaded by daemon process on the test endpoint.